 Instructions

-- In a small bowl, combine the olive oil, honey, kosher salt, and Italian seasoning.
+- In a small bowl, combine the melted butter, olive oil, honey, salt, and cinnamon.
+Stir to combine.

-- Remove from the oven and enjoy immediately!
+- Remove the pan from the oven and serve them warm.

 Leave a Reply